Kia e-Niro (2018-2022) performance, top speed & motor

 In This Review

-- 4Electric motor, drive & performance - currently readingMost importantly, the e-Niro is comfortable and smooth to drive, but it also has up to 201bhp for a surprising turn of speed
+- 4Performance, motor & drive - currently readingMost importantly, the e-Niro is comfortable and smooth to drive, but it also has up to 201bhp for a surprising turn of speed